-- Chapter 2 summarises our methodology. - Chapter 3 provides responses to submissions made by various parties following the release of the QCA's Interim Consultation Paper: Regulated retail electricity prices for 2023-24 (December 2022), where those submissions refer to the methodology used to estimate the cost of energy in regulated retail electricity prices. - Chapter 4 summarises our derivation of the energy cost estimates.
+- Chapter 2 summarises our approach and methodology - Chapter 3 provides updated spot price simulations. - Chapter 4 responds to submissions on the QCA's Draft determination: Regulated retail electricity prices for 2023-24 (March 2023) that refer to the methodology used to estimate energy costs in regulated retail electricity prices - Chapter 5 summarises our derivation of the energy cost estimates.